-Chief Eval bullets
+Chief Petty Officer Eval Bullets

 Maintenance Control Chief in VAQ-137.
 Demonstrated a can-do attitude and an unsurpassed ability to achieve miraculous results with limited resources.
 He was a key factor in the successful completion of 125 combat sorties in support of Operation ENDURING FREEDOM.

 Despite an increased workload, an undermanned division, and a hectic ship's schedule, Chief Pyle met the challenge as demonstrated by his impressive SMC grade.
 He is an outstanding example for his subordinates and deserves official recognition for his high level of performance.

 Chief Sweeny demonstrated exceptional leadership and managerial skills by supervising and mentoring 33 military and civilian instructors across three courses of instruction.
 His superior performance and unsurpassed results increased the quality and fleet readiness of more than 2000 active and reserve enlisted and officer students.

 Chief Lightfoot's exceptional leadership was directly responsible for OHSU Bremerton, Det O being awarded the BUMED Health promotion Bronze Star Award.
 He led Sailors in Physical exercise for one hour each drill weekend, demonstrating exercise techniques and preparing briefings and demonstrations for over 400 Sailors during quarters.

 Served as the leading Chief Petty Officer of Deck Division.
 BMC Fearless demonstrated exemplary leadership and performance.
 His division continually performed above all other divisions as a result of BMC's devotion and unparalleled commitment to excellence.
 Over 200 extremely dangerous deck operations have been conducted flawlessly under his supervision.